mavas/mavas/writings/Portfolio.md

 The 2 core functional components is exactly 2 third-party Django applications: `django-allauth` and `restframework'.  `allauth` performs practically all of the logical work, and `restframework` makes it all accessable with an API.
 -->

-## AppEngine deployment with Django and local SQL database in container for www.example.com
+## Production deployment: AppEngine, Django, domain registration, and local container SQL database (for www.example.com)

 A good and easy production-grade deployment to an official `www.example.com` web domain is described here.
 All you need is a cloud account, a Django project, and.. that's it.

-## Netflix implementation (client and server) with Twisted
+## Production deployment and implementation: Netflix clone (client and server) via Twisted

 You can implement something similar to Netflix or Disney+.
 There's a server program, and many client programs that connect to it; none of the clients know about each other or even interact with each other, unlike a video game.
 The server has all of the content, and the clients simply request content to be streamed to it, and the server handles it all.

 The fancy/complicated stuff happens in the server; the client is just a nice UI that streams content to the user who is viewing it.
 Contrastingly, if you have lots of movies at home, and you wish to watch them, you'd have to use some local software like Windows Media Player, or the VLC media player, for playback.
 That's not how Netflix works: the Netflix app that everyone uses simply streams content from remote servers.

-## Compiling Tensorflow with no AVX support
+## Compiling Tensorflow, with no AVX support

 I once had to compile TensorFlow.
 While I eventually found out that I didn't actually need to compile it (you can instead hopefully find a working Wheel file somewhere), this section documents my efforts at compiling that codebase.